ward208k/CS207_Project/README.md

 3. Cut a 14x14in square for the top.
 4. Assemble it all together with screws or nails and glue.
 5. Attach the pistons using 'strap-it' and screws so that it just touches the ground when fully extended.
 Mount the valves on the top of the body a reasonable distance from both the center and the edge.
 You will have to fit both the power supply and the arduino on as well, so think ahead.
+6. Once that is all attached, go ahead and test it with all the valves connected.

+Arduino Connection and Code:
+(will upload image soon)
+I dont have this working myself yet, but when I do, I will upload it here.
 # Usage
 =====